 - JDM ASTAR

-The Retrofit Source is a quality website for 4Runner Headlights and Fog Lights.
-For the 5th Gen 4Runner, you will want to look at the Morimoto Elite (Headlights) and the Morimoto XB LED bulb (Fog Lights).
-These are incredibly well-designed and well-made products that are damn near on-spec to OEM quality fit but pack much more lumens than your stock 4Runner Headlights and Fog Lights.
+The Retrofit Source is a quality website for your lighting needs.
+For the 5th Gen, you will want to look at the Morimoto Elite (Headlights) and the Morimoto XB LED bulb (Fog Lights).
+These are incredibly well-designed and well-made products that are damn near on-spec to OEM quality fit but pack much more lumens than your stock low beams, high beams, and fog lights.